ibkevg/ibkevg.github.io/math/_posts/2019-02-15-Dot-and-Cross-Products.md

 # Vector/Vector Products

 Vector products can be tricky to understand at first because it's not obvious how we should extend our experience multiplying two numbers together to account for the directionality that vectors have.
-So before we introduce the equations that define dot and cross products, I'd like show you that both the dot and cross products have, at their core, the ordinary multiplication of vector lengths as you might expect.
+So before we introduce the equations that define dot and cross products, lets check if the dot and cross products have, at their core, the ordinary multiplication of vector lengths as you might expect.

 To do this, let's express our vectors as the product of a magnitude and a unit vector and then track how each part influences the dot and cross products $$ \vec{a} \cdot \vec{b} $$ and $$ \vec{a} \times \vec{b} $$.